anthonyjdella/personal-website/anthonyjdella/content/blog/successful-launch.md

 ![Image](/images/blog/os.png)

 Browser compatibility was a big deal for me when designing this site.
 I actually tested it frequently in Chrome, Safari, and Firefox.
 Good thing I did this, because early on I had compatibility issues (which I fixed).
-I was also surprised to see that most visitors came viewed it in Safari.
+I was also surprised to see that most visitors viewed it in Safari.

 ![Image](/images/blog/browser.png)